Citizen Science Grants

 - The reach and impact of the project (40 points)

-- The capacity of the applicant to carry out the project (30 points)
+- Your capacity, capability and resources to carry out the project (30 points)

 - For more information on the Merit Criteria, go to Schedule 1, Section 5 of the Programme Guidelines.